Black History Month

 5. Sir Geoff Palmer – Scientist and Activist

-Sir Geoff Palmer is not just an accomplished scientist – he’s also a passionate human rights activist.
+Sir Geoff Palmer was not just an accomplished scientist – he was also a passionate human rights activist.
 Born in Jamaica, Palmer moved to London in the 1950s before eventually settling in Scotland, where he became a leading figure in grain science.
 Palmer’s work in brewing science led to groundbreaking discoveries that earned him international recognition.

-However, what makes Palmer even more inspiring is his commitment to fighting racial injustice.
-He has been a prominent voice in raising awareness of Scotland’s involvement in the transatlantic slave trade and continues to advocate for a more inclusive society.
+However, what made Palmer even more inspiring was his commitment to fighting racial injustice.
+Sir Geoff Palmer died in 2025 but is still remembered for his prominent voice in raising awareness of Scotland’s involvement in the transatlantic slave trade and advocating for a more inclusive society.

 Scotland’s links to the transatlantic slave trade